 With the Cybersecurity Ordinance (CSO), the Federal Council states how it intends to implement the reporting obligation in the future and which organisations will be exempt.
 The ordinance specifies the exemptions from the reporting obligation for authorities and organisations, indicates which cyberattacks must be reported and clarifies the content to be reported.
 It also describes the procedures to be followed in relation to the reporting obligation and establishes the deadline and reporting completion requirements.

 On 22 May 2024, the Federal Council launched the consultation phase for the proposed Cybersecurity Ordinance.
-Consultation will continue until 13 September 2024.
+The consultation lasted until 13 September 2024.

 The NCSC has drawn up a draft reporting form to clarify how the reporting obligation should be implemented in the future.
 This draft form indicates what information is required and in what form.
 While currently only available in hardcopy, an online version will be posted to the NCSC's Cyber Security Hub as soon as the reporting obligation comes into force.